As your child enters the school-age years, you actually need your support system more than ever. But that support system, is awfully quiet these days.

 This is what The Savvy Parents Club is all about.

-The conversations about online safety and kindness you’ll have with your kids are where the golden sparkles of change can shine.
-Education is your kids' path there.
+The conversations about online safety and kindness you’ll have with your child are where the golden sparkles of change can shine.
+Education is your child's' path there.
 But it’s the conversations you’ll have with your peers that have the potential to be platinum.

 This is why I’m sharing a Parents of Tweens Manifesto with you as a welcome gift.
-Ten I wills that have nothing and everything to do with your kids.
-“Nothing” because these points are focused on how you’ll treat other parents you know who have kids in a similar life stage as yours.
+Ten I wills that have nothing and everything to do with your child.
+“Nothing” because these points are focused on how you’ll treat other parents you know who have kids in a similar life stage as your mini-me.
 And “everything” because when you choose to be on the same team, everyone and everything wins.

 CLICK HERE to get your own copy of this manifesto, then use it to be the one who brings your group of people together.
 Amy would be so proud. :)